cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 The options on this curl command will provide verbose output, following any redirects, show the TLS headers in the output,  and not error on insecure certificates.
-With `nginx-ingress-controller`, the service will be available with a TLS certificate, but it will be using a self-signed certificate provided as a default from the `nginx-ingress-controller`.
+With `ingress-nginx-controller`, the service will be available with a TLS certificate, but it will be using a self-signed certificate provided as a default from the `ingress-nginx-controller`.
 Browsers will show a warning that this is an invalid certificate.
 This is expected and normal, as we have not yet used cert-manager to get a fully trusted certificate for our site.